peony floral digital background to use in photoshop

 Adding a peony digital background into a portrait image using photoshop

-Bring Your Assets Into Photoshop
+Bring Your Digital Assets Into Photoshop

 how to bring a digital background into Photoshop to add the digital backdrop to your base image

-Adjusting Your Backgrounds, Overlays and Textures
+Adjusting Digital Backgrounds, Overlays, and Textures

 change the opacity of your digital background, overlay or texture to create realistic effects